icandra/icandra/README.md

 - 🌱 I am currently enhancing my expertise in business analysis, statistics, and Python for data analysis.

+- 🌱 Open to relocation globally
+-
-- 🤩 My primary interests lie in business, marketing strategy, NLP, AI, and exploring innovative and mind-blowing ideas.
+- 🤩 My primary interests lie in business, marketing strategy, AI, and exploring innovative and mind-blowing ideas.

 - ⚡ Quirky detail: I an xNTx who enjoy reading about MBTI purely for amusement.